katemae/esports-modeling/index.md

 </td></tr> </table>

+<iframe src="assets/fig/class_imbalance.html" width=800 height=600 frameBorder=0></iframe>

-As seen above, the distribution of the data amongst the six classes aligns with their presence out of all champions.
-In other words, the weights of each class corresponds with their weight out of all champions, thus, there is no class imbalance and accuracy is a valid metric to assess our model on.
+As seen above, the distribution of the data amongst the six classes does not aligns with their presence out of all champions, nor is the data evenly balances amongst all six classes.
+Because of this class imbalance, we cannot rely on accuracy as our evaluation metric and instead will be using F1-Score per class and averaged for all.

 Now we are ready for predictive modeling!